yowainwright/awesome-readmes/README.md

 -  **[Yeoman](https://github.com/yeoman/yeoman):** Yeoman is a generator for front end applications.
 If that was unknown by the well documented pages, the [artwork](https://github.com/yeoman/media) provides clear and engaging context.

+---

+<p align="center">This list was started by <a href="https://github.com/yowainwright">Jeff Wainwright</a> to share readmes that might provide some context for creating captivating and inspiring readmes.
+An insights or suggestions are very much appreciated.</p>

+<p align="center">💕</p>